 - Emergency Grants

-- Be incorporated, have an ABN, or be supported or be part of an organisation that is incorporated or has an ABN
+- Be incorporated, have an ABN, be supported, or be auspiced by an organisation that is incorporated and has an ABN

 - Be not-for-profit

 - Be located in the Bega Valley Shire with the exception of those located on the Shire boundaries which provide services to people living in, or with demonstrated cultural connections to, the Shire (e.g. Wallaga Lake)